lgrammel/js-agent/docs/docs/tutorial-wikipedia-agent/add-agent.md

   controller: $.agent.controller.maxSteps(3),
 ```

-And finally we use an observer that outputs the agent's run to the console:
+And finally, we use an observer that outputs the agent's run to the console:

 ```typescript
 return $.runAgent<...>({